 Apple cider vinegar makes a great abrasive cleaner for areas like cages, cracks, and brooders that may get particularly dirty but are difficult to clean effectively.
 Mixing apple cider vinegar with coarse sea salt will help to safely rub off any build-up on dirty surfaces.
 Or try mixing baking soda with a small amount of water to scrub surfaces thoroughly and then spray with an apple cider vinegar solution to disinfect.

 If you have several chickens at various stages of development how should you regulate the feed?
 Chicks and developing pullets (not yet laying hens) can be harmed by the high calcium needed for egg production.
 Some chicken owners wonder how to avoid harming their growing birds without ending up with soft/no shell eggs from their laying hens.
 The Scratch and Peck recommendation is this: Feed according to the youngest members of the flock.

-If you have young chicks, less than 8 weeks old integrated with an older flock, feed everyone Chick Starter.
-If your youngest members are Developing Pullets (growing and not yet laying) we suggest feeding everyone our Soy-Free Grower or Naturally-Free Grower.
-Provide free-choice Oyster Shell to the hens who need the calcium for their eggshell development.
-They will naturally self regulate their consumption of oyster shell and the pullets will begin eating it as their development progresses.
+If you have young chicks, less than 8 weeks old integrated with an older flock, feed everyone Naturally Free Organic Starter.
+If your youngest members are developing pullets (growing and not yet laying) we suggest feeding everyone our Naturally Free Organic Grower.
+Provide free choice Cluckin’ Good Oyster Shell to the laying hens who need the calcium for their eggshell development.
+They will naturally self-regulate their consumption of oyster shell and the pullets will begin eating it as their development progresses.

-Once all birds are laying use Soy-Free Layer or Naturally-Free Layer as it contains the necessary calcium for proper egg shell development.
-Keep offering free-choice Oyster Shell and ALWAYS offer free-choice Grit to all ages of birds!
+Once all birds are laying use Organic Layer with Corn or Naturally Free Organic Layer as it contains the necessary calcium for proper eggshell development.
+Keep offering free choice Cluckin’ Good Oyster Shell and always offer free choice Cluckin’ Good Poultry Grit to all ages of birds!